martnegrison2/martnegrison2/README.md

 - 👋 Hi, I’m @martnegrison2
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning, js and python programming
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on coding and great ICT business in the near future
-- 📫 How to reach me martin.nnamdi@yahoo.com
+- 📫 Email me on martin.nnamdi@yahoo.com

 <!---
 martnegrison2/martnegrison2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.